Olamieee/Subject-Recommender-System/README.md

 2️ **Enter Academic & Interest Data** – Fill out details like scores, interests, parental career, and extracurricular activities.
 3️ **Get Subject Prediction** – The system predicts the best-fit subject using the Random Forest classifier.
 4️ **View Recommendations** – The hybrid recommender model suggests three additional subjects based on interests & demand.
-5️ **Leave Feedback** – Students can share their experience through testimonials.
+5️ **Leave Feedback** – Students can share their experience through testimonials. <br>
-6 **Teacher's Dashboard** - Teachers can view and monitor each student recommendations, override and leave feedbacks for students.
+6 **Teacher's Dashboard** - Teachers can view and monitor each student recommendations, override and leave feedbacks for students.<br>
-7 **IQ Test** - This explains the IQ test functionality that's available in the system, which assesses logical, verbal, numerical, and spatial skills to enhance recommendations.
+7 **IQ Test** - This explains the IQ test functionality that's available in the system, which assesses logical, verbal, numerical, and spatial skills to enhance recommendations.<br>
-8 **View Enhanced Results** - This details what students will see after completing the IQ test, including their cognitive scores and the compatibility between their cognitive abilities and recommended subjects.
+8 **View Enhanced Results** - This details what students will see after completing the IQ test, including their cognitive scores and the compatibility between their cognitive abilities and recommended subjects.<br>
-9 **Teacher's Comments** - View feedback from teachers and see recommendation overrides with explanatory comments in the "My Feedback" section.
+9 **Teacher's Comments** - View feedback from teachers and see recommendation overrides with explanatory comments in the "My Feedback" section.<br>
-10 **Personality Test** - Students can  take free personality assesments to  to discover their learning style and strengths.
+10 **Personality Test** - Students can  take free personality assesments to  to discover their learning style and strengths.<br>
-11 **Learning Resources** - Students can access materials to help you excel in their recommended subjects.
+11 **Learning Resources** - Students can access materials to help you excel in their recommended subjects.<br>